Heinrich Brüning: Great Depression and economic policy

 The government faced the Great Depression.
-At the same time, the 1929 Young Plan had greatly reduced war reparations owed by Germany, but paying the remainder required severe austerity measures.
+At the same time, the 1929 Young Plan had greatly reduced war reparations owed by Germany, but paying the remainder required a major increase in monetary inflow.
+Chancellor Brüning's plan to raise funds was further austerity measures.
 Brüning disclosed to his associates in the German Labour Federation that his chief aim as chancellor would be to liberate the German economy from the burden of reparations and foreign debt.
 This would require tight credit and a deflationary rollback of all wage and salary increases (internal devaluation).
 These policies had begun under the Müller cabinet but would be pursued much more extensively under Brüning.

 The Reichstag rejected Brüning's measures within a month.
-Hindenburg, already bent on reducing the influence of the Reichstag, saw this event as the "failure of parliament", and with Brüning's consent he called new elections, to be held in September.
+Hindenburg, already bent on reducing the influence of the Reichstag, saw this event as the "failure of parliament", and with Brüning's consent, he called new elections to be held in September.
 In the meantime, Brüning's measures were implemented in the summer by presidential emergency decrees (Notverordnung) under Article 48 of the Weimar Constitution.
 The deflationary measures led to a trade surplus, but increased unemployment and poverty.
 As unemployment continued to rise, Brüning's cuts in both wages and public assistance, combined with rising prices and taxes, increased misery among workers and the unemployed.
 This gave rise to the slogan "Brüning verordnet Not!" ("Brüning decrees hardship"), alluding to his measures being implemented by the Notverordnung.

 Brüning became extremely unpopular.
 Hindenburg wished to base the government on the parties of the right, but the right-wing German National People's Party (DNVP) refused to support Brüning's government.
 To the president's dismay, Brüning had to rely on his own Centre Party, the only party that fully supported him, and on the toleration of the Social Democrats.